markday1962/docker/docker-labels.md

 ### Assigning a service based on a label

-Once the node is labled a service can then be deployed using the node lable as a constraint.
+Once the node is labeled a service can then be deployed using the node label as a constraint.

 ```bash
 $ docker service create --name dmz-nginx --constraint node.labels.dmz==true --replicas 2 nginx